lmas/thesis/thesis.typ

 	sigma_s &= "std"(s), && sigma_t &&= "movstd"(t, m-1)$.
 ]

-$s$ is then reversed and padded with zeroes until it's the same size as $t$ using
+$s$ is then reversed and padded with zeroes until its the same size as $t$ using

 #align(center)[
 	$q &= "flip"(s) \